live-clones/gmsh/src/imgui/README.txt

 A dialog that shows something the running action keeps -- what has been picked so far, say -- has to be told when it changes.
-The Dear ImGui one draws itself afresh at every frame and needs nothing; the FLTK one holds its values in widgets, so the action calls Gui::refreshDialog().
+The Dear ImGui one draws itself afresh at every frame and needs nothing; the FLTK one holds its values in widgets, so the action calls Gui::refreshForm().
 Forgetting it shows an empty list next to a status bar that says otherwise.

 utils/guicompare photographs the same dialog in the released Gmsh, in this